anettrolikova/planett/index.md

 # FAQs
 ### Why planett.xyz?
-- Simple - I have planet 🪐 tattooed to my right upper arm and my name is Anett so planet-Anett 🤗 You can find full story about why planet on my Instagram which I keep private for personal reason.
+- Simple - I have planet 🪐 tattooed on my right upper arm and my name is Anett so planet-Anett 🤗 You can find the full story about why planet on my Instagram which I keep private for personal reasons.

+*[planett.eth](https://opensea.io/planett.eth) is my public ENS which I use primarily for DAOs but I also own [anett.eth](http://opensea.com/anett.eth) which I use mainly for [POAPs](https://app.poap.xyz/scan/anett.eth)*

 This page is WIP (Work In Progress) it may change over time.
 I'm updating it on a very irregular basis.